thelfer/MFrontGallery/docs/papers/joss/paper.md

 ## Implementations and classification
 \label{sec:mfm:introduction:implementations}

-`MFront` implementations can be classified in two main categories:
+`MFront` implementations can be classified into two main categories:

-- **self-contained implementations** that contain all the physical information (e.g., model equations and parameters).
+- **self-contained implementations** that contain all necessary physical information (e.g., model equations and parameters).
 - **generic implementations** for which the solver is required to provide additional physical information to the material treated, e.g. the values of certain parameters.
-Those "generic" implementations are usually shipped with solvers as ready-to-use behaviours.
+Those "generic" implementations are usually provided with solvers as ready-to-use behaviours.

-An alternative way of expressing the distinction between self-contained and generic implementations is to consider that self-contained implementations describes a set of constitutive equations **and** the material coefficients[^mfm:about_material_coefficients] identified on a well-defined set of experiments for a particular material while generic implementations only describe a set of constitutive equations.
+Thus, self-contained implementations describe both constitutive equations **and** material coefficients identified on a well-defined set of experiments for a particular material, while generic implementations describe only the constitutive equations.

-[^mfm:about_material_coefficients]: In practice, the physical information described by self-contained implementations may be more complex than a set of material coefficients.
-For example, the Young modulus of a material may be defined by an analytical formula and cannot thus be reduced to a set of constants.
+In practice, the physical
+information described by self-contained implementations may be more complex than a set of material coefficients.
+For example, the Young's modulus of a material may be defined by an analytical formula and cannot thus be reduced to a set of constants.
 This analytical formula shall be part of a self-contained mechanical behaviour implementation.
 Of course,